mahi18-2000/PrimeGenerator-API/README.md

 You can use this to generate prime numbers within a given range as per user request.

 ## How to Run
-   This application is build using Mevan tool.
+   This application use Maven to manage its dependencies.
 So, make sure that you are using JDK 1.8 and have installed Maven 3.x
-   If you have not installed Mevan yet, refer to the below link.
+   If you have not installed Maven yet, refer to the below link.

    https://maven.apache.org/download.cgi